-GER-German Dr. Jose L. Varela, Chair
+GER-German Dr. Ezra Engling, Chair

-GER 101 Conversational German I. (3) I, II.
+- GER 101 Conversational German I. (3) I, - II.
 Prerequisite: all required developmental reading and writing courses.
 Beginning German conversation, grammar, and language skills.
 Emphasis on speaking and listening comprehension, with introduction to basic written forms.
 Taught within the context of Germanic cultures.
 Laboratory work required.
 Gen. Ed.
-03 or 04.

-GER 101P German Practicum I. (1) 1, II.
-Students who enroll in this course must be concurrently enrolled in GER 101.
-This course provides students with an additional opportunity to study and apply the vocabulary, grammar, and usage presented in GER 101.

-GER 102 Conversational German II.
+VIII. - GER 102 Conversational German II.
 (3) I, II.
 Recommended: GER 101 or equivalent proficiency.
 Continuation of GER 101.
 (Students entering GER 102 by referral or placement receive three hours credit for GER 101 if they make an "A" in 102.)
 Continuing work on basic communicative skills.
 Taught within the context of Germanic cultures.
 Laboratory work required.
-Gen Ed.
-03 or 04

-GER 102P German Practicum II.
-(1) 1, 11.
-Students who enroll in this course must be concurrently enrolled in GER 102.
-This course provides students with an additional opportunity to study and apply the vocabulary, grammar, and usage presented in GER 102.

-GER 201 Intermediate Conversational German I. (3) I, II.
+Gen. Ed.
+VIII. - GER 201 Intermediate Conversational German I. (3) I, II.
 Recommended: GER 102 or equivalent proficiency.
 German conversation, grammar, and other language skills with increased emphasis on developing basic writing and reading skills.
 Taught in a cultural context.
 Laboratory work required.
-Students entering GER 201 by referral or placement receive six hours credit for GER 101 and 102 if they make an "A" or "B" in 201 Gen. Ed.
-03, 04, 07, or 08.

-GER 202 Intermediate Conversational German II.
+Students entering GER 201 by referral or placement receive six hours credit for GER 101 and 102 if they make an "A" or "B" in 201.
+Gen. Ed.
+VIII. - GER 202 Intermediate Conversational German II.
 (3) I, II.
 Recommended: GER 201 or equivalent proficiency.
 German conversation, grammar, and other language skills with continuing emphasis on reading and writing skills.
 Taught in a cultural context.
 Laboratory work required.
 Students entering GER 202 by referral or placement receive nine hours credit for GER 101, 102, and 201 if they make an "A" or "B" in 202.
 Gen. Ed.
-03, 04, 07, or 08.

-GER 240 Beginning Conversation.
+VIII. - GER 240 Beginning Conversation.
 (3) A. Recommended: GER 201 or equivalent proficiency with department chair approval.
 Topics for conversation drawn from everyday situations.
-(Waived in case of demonstrable oral proficiency, but not open to native speakers.)
-Gen. Ed.
-03, 04, 07 or 08.

-GER 295 Independent Work in German.
+(Waived in case of demonstrable oral proficiency, but not open to native speakers.) - GER 295 Independent Work in German.
 (1-3) A. Prerequisite: GER 202 or equivalent proficiency.
 May be retaken to a maximum of 9 hours if content is different.
-Prior to enrollment, student must have the independent study proposal approved by faculty supervisor and department chair.

-GER 310 Topics in German: (1-3) A. Prerequisite: GER 202 or equivalent proficiency with department chair approval.
+Prior to enrollment, student must have the independent study proposal approved by faculty supervisor and department chair. - GER 310 Topics in German: (1-3) A. Prerequisite: GER 202 or equivalent proficiency with department chair approval.
 May be retaken to a maximum of 6 hours if topic is different.
-Selected topics in German language, literature, or culture.

-GER 340 Intermediate Conversation.
+Selected topics in German language, literature, or culture. - GER 340 Intermediate Conversation.
 (3) A. Prerequisite: GER 240 or equivalent proficiency with department chair approval.
-Topics for conversation drawn from contemporary German life.
-Gen. Ed.
-03, 04, 07 or 08.

-GER 495 Independent Work in German.
+Topics for conversation drawn from contemporary German life. - GER 495 Independent Work in German.
 (1-3) A. Prerequisite: departmental approval.
 May be counted toward major or minor only with permission of department chair.
 May be retaken to a maximum of six hours if content is different.
 Student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.

-GLY-Geology Dr. Malcolm Frisbie, Chair
+GLY-Geology Dr. Melissa Dieckmann, Acting Chair

 GLY 102 Earth Science for Teachers.
 (3) I, II.
 Prerequisite: pre-teaching and teaching elementary and middle school education majors only or departmental approval.
-This inquiry-based course for teachers integrates content, pedagogy and technology to explore Earth as an integrated set of systems and as part of the Solar System.
+This inquiry-based course for teachers interacted equations.

+for teachers integrates content, pedagogy and technology to explore Earth as an integrated set of systems and as part of the Solar System.
 Credit will not be awarded for both GLY 102 and GLY 302.
 1 Lec/4 Lab.
 Gen. Ed.
-14.
+IVB or VII (NS).